overshard/timelite/README.md

 ## Docker

-For running everything via docker.
+For running everything via docker on both development and production.
+Have docker and docker-compose installed.
+You may have to append `sudo` to this commands depending on your system.

-### Install
+### Development

-Have docker and docker-compose installed and run:

-    docker-compose build
+    docker-compose -f docker-compose.yml -f docker-compose.dev.yml up

-### Running
+### Production

-    docker-compose up
+    docker-compose -f docker-compose.yml -f docker-compose.prod.yml up

+### Ports

+To change which ports things run on you can update the `package.json` file's scripts.
+You will also need to update the respective docker-compose files for dev or prod to properly publish those ports.

+### Troubleshooting

+You may need to manually rebuild your docker instances at times depending on changes you have made that may not automatically trigger a rebuild.
+To do that you can run either of the above commands, depending on your environment, and replace `up` with `build`.

-## Local
+## Local & Zeit

-For running everything natively.
+For running everything natively with a zeit now deployment.

 ### Install